Maintenance of Academic Standards

 Academic Recovery Plan

-It is the responsibility of the student to schedule an appointment with his/her academic adviser as soon as possible after learning that he/she is on probation.
+It is the responsibility of the student to schedule an appointment with his/her academic advisor as soon as possible after learning that he/she is on probation.
 The meeting should take place no later than the third day of the first semester on probation to allow time to adjust that semester's schedule, if necessary.
-The student will develop an Academic Recovery Plan (ARP) at that meeting, with the adviser's assistance.
+The student will develop an Academic Recovery Plan (ARP) at that meeting, with the advisor's assistance.

 The ARP is intended to identify the problems that contributed to a student going on academic probation and list steps that he/she will take to correct the problems.
 Students must commit to the changes in behavior necessary to achieve academic success.
 Steps to be taken might include regular class attendance, repeating failed courses, decreasing the number of credits attempted in a semester, taking reading/study skills courses, decreasing the amount of time spent working or in extracurricular activities, or taking a semester off to deal with personal or financial problems.
-The completed ARP electronic form is copied to the student, the adviser, and the office of the special assistant for academic policy.
+The completed ARP electronic form is copied to the student, the advisor, and the office of the special assistant for academic policy.

 Academic Renewal Policy

 The Office of the Vice Provost through the special assistant for academic policy, at its discretion, offers academic renewal to students at the time they apply for readmission.